ViennaTools/ViennaPS/docs/inst/index.md

 ## Building the Python package locally

-In order to build the Python bindings, the [pybind11](https://github.com/pybind/pybind11) library is required.
-On Linux based system (Ubuntu/Debian), pybind11 can be installed via the package manager: `sudo apt install pybind11-dev`.
-For macOS, the installation via Homebrew is recommended: `brew install pybind11`.
+The ViennaPS Python package can be built and installed using the `pip`
-The ViennaPS Python package can be built and installed using the `pip` command:
+command:

 ```bash
 git clone https://github.com/ViennaTools/ViennaPS.git